 What our participants said: “Brilliant thank you!”
 “Extremely useful” “Interesting and informative” “Very enjoyable” “Learnt a lot” “Absolutely great and very helpful”.

-The Clatterbridge Cancer Centre in partnership with the School of Health Sciences, University of Liverpool, offers a range of level 6 and 7 oncology modules for nurses and allied health professionals.
+The Clatterbridge Cancer Centre in partnership with the School of Allied Health Professions and Nursing, University of Liverpool, offers a range of level 6 and 7 oncology modules for nurses and allied health professionals.

 The Clinical Education Department offers a range of workshops and short courses which are aimed at health and social care practitioners and support staff who have an interest in cancer care.